rancher/convoy/docs/vfs.md

 ### Driver Name: `vfs`
 ### Driver options:
 #### `vfs.path`
+__Required__.
 The directory used to store volumes.
 Can be local directory or mounted NFS directory.

 ## Command details
 #### `create`